figment-networks/indexer-manager/README.md

 After running both binaries worker should successfully register itself to the manager.

 ### Initial Chain Synchronization
+Scheduler allows to apply many different events to be emitted periodically over time.
+One of such is `lastdata` which is used for getting latest records from chain.
+Running `lastdata` would effect in taking up to 1000 last heights that system haven't scraped yet.
+Every time scheduler runs, it checks fot last scrape information and starts from there.
+If there isn't any scraped data yet, process is starting from last block minus 1000 heights.
+If current height is smaller than 1000 - it starts from the first block.

-`Lastdata` synchronization initially takes up to the last 1000 unscraped heights before starting scraping live.
-To initially synchronize chain with heights before this 1000.
-You need to manually start the process by calling the `/check_missing` and/or `/get_missing` endpoints.
+To synchronize with missing height range you need to manually start the process by calling the `/check_missing` and/or `/get_missing` endpoints.

 To check missing transactions simply call manager as: